Giles County Memory, Legacy, and History

 A broad heritage tour designed to highlight sights of significance to Giles County's history and development.

-Named honor of J.T.
-Bridgeforth, a prominent black educator in the early twentieth century, Bridgeforth School became the first African-American high school in Giles County.
-Built with funds from the Works Progress Administration, initial construction of the school grounds began in 1936 under the direction of nationally recognized African-American architects Mckissack and Mckissack, whose grandfather had been enslaved nearby and who, in 1922, became the first African-American architecture firm in the state.
-Weeks before the school officially opened, large scale flooding along the Upper Cumberland River forced fleeing citizens to take refuge in the school.
-In March of 1937, the first school sessions were held by sixty-eight students and three teachers.
-The school's curriculum focused on academic education largely over of vocational skills.
-In 1950, young veterans under the direction of H.H.
-Simms, the school's trade's teacher, gained work experience when they expanded to the school to include grades 1-6.
-By 1959, in an attempt to create more equal conditions between white and black schools and delay integration sparked by the landmark Supreme Court decision, Brown vs. Board, Giles County built a new high school on adjacent property and moved the lower grades into the original Bridgeforth School.
-In 1965, Giles County became the first county in Tennessee to voluntarily desegregate schools.
+Named in honor of J.T.
+Bridgeforth, a prominent Black educator, this building held the first African-American high school in Giles County.
+The structure was built with funds from the Works Progress Administration and initial construction began in 1936 under the direction of nationally recognized African-American architects Moses and Calvin McKissack, founders of the modern architecture firm Mckissack and Mckissack.
+The grandfather of the McKissack brothers had been enslaved nearby.
+Weeks before the school opened, large-scale flooding along the Upper Cumberland River forced citizens to take refuge in the school.
+In March of 1937, sixty-eight students and three teachers held the first school sessions.
+In 1950 the school expanded to the school to include grades 1-6.
+In 1959, school officials decided to build a new high school for African American students next to this building and moved the lower grades into the original Bridgeforth School.
+In 1965, Giles County became the first county in Tennessee to desegregate schools voluntarily.

 Regarded in local memory as the “Boy Hero of the Confederacy,” Sam Davis was 21 years old and a combat veteran when he was captured by Union secret service in 1863 and charged with espionage.
 After receiving wounds at the battles of Shiloh and Perryville, Davis had been assigned to “Coleman’s Scouts,” a company charged with moving behind enemy lines to collect information on Union activities.
 On a scouting mission at Minor Hill in Giles County, Davis and several other scouts were discovered and taken into custody by the 7th Kansas Cavalry, who found papers in his shoes disclosing information about Union fortifications and troops.
 The scouts were imprisoned in the Giles County Courthouse while Union troops questioned Sam Davis, attempting to get him to disclose the name of his source and commanding officer.
 Sam’s refusal to give them any information won him a beloved spot in local memory, especially after the popular publication Confederate Veteran immortalized his story three decades later.
 The Sam Davis Memorial Museum, located near the spot where Davis was hanged, was dedicated 87 years to the minute after his death.